Hugh Cuming: Early life

 Cuming was born at Washbrook, West Alvington in Devon to Richard and Mary Cuming, one of three children in a family of modest means.
 As a child he displayed an avid interest in plants and shells, and through his acquaintance with naturalist George Montagu, his love of natural history was encouraged and developed.
 At the age of thirteen he was apprenticed to a sailmaker.
 He met seafaring men who fired his imagination with their stories of remote ports and life at sea.
-Seeking adventure, in 1819 he shipped out on a voyage to South America, settling in Valparaiso, Chile.
+Seeking adventure, in 1819 he shipped out on a voyage to South America, settling in Valparaíso, Chile.

 Collecting in Chile, Mexico and the South Pacific

-In Valparaiso he met Mr. Nugent, the British consul, and Lieutenant Frambly, a noted conchologist, who both stimulated and assisted him in shipping plants and shells back to England.
+In Valparaíso, he met Mr. Nugent, the British consul, and Lieutenant Frambly, a noted conchologist, who both stimulated and assisted him in shipping plants and shells back to England.
 The specimens were eagerly received, and returning ships brought increasing orders for exotic materials.

 In 1826 Cuming gave up his business and completely devoted his time to collecting.
 For this purpose he commissioned a yacht to be built according to his own specifications.
 Christened The Discoverer, the yacht was designed expressly for the collection and stowage of objects of natural history.
 For nearly twelve months Cuming cruised among the islands of the South Pacific, dredging and collecting on sea and shore.

 Consumed with the ambition to increase the collection of shells in the British Museum, he consigned numerous cases to that institution.
 He also sent many more cases of pressed plants and as much living material as possible to the botanical gardens of England.

 Shortly afterward plans were made for an extended trip along the coast of Chile and the Pacific coast of Mexico.
 For two years he explored the Chilean coast, adding plants and shells from as far north as Acapulco, Mexico.
 Concluding the trip, Cuming returned to England.